rancher/rancher-docs/docs/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 Rancher can dynamically provision nodes in a provider such as Amazon EC2, DigitalOcean, Azure, or vSphere, then install Kubernetes on them.

-Rancher provisions this type of cluster using [RKE](https://github.com/rancher/rke) and [docker-machine.](https://github.com/rancher/machine)
+Rancher provisions this type of cluster using [docker-machine.](https://github.com/rancher/machine)

-### Rancher Launched Kubernetes for Custom Nodes

-When setting up this type of cluster, Rancher installs Kubernetes on existing nodes, which creates a custom cluster.

-Rancher provisions this type of cluster using [RKE.](https://github.com/rancher/rke)

 ### Hosted Kubernetes Providers